 The Oleato Caffè Latte is simple and elegant, made with Starbucks Blonde Espresso Roast and Partanna extra virgin olive oil steamed with oatmilk to create the most luscious of lattes.

 Oleato™ Iced Shaken Espresso

 Sicily’s farmer’s markets are filled with an abundance of locally grown almonds, pistachios, walnuts and chestnuts – this was the inspiration for the nut flavor in the Oleato Iced Shaken Espresso.
 The beverage features layers of subtly sweet Starbucks Blonde Roast Espresso, hazelnut syrup and oatmilk shaken with Partanna extra virgin olive oil and ice.

 Oleato™ Golden Foam™ Cold Brew

 Creamy cold foam has become a favorite finishing touch for Starbucks cold beverages since 2018 – from the classic Salted Caramel to the new Pistachio Cream Cold Foam.
 The Oleato™ Golden Foam™ Cold Brew is capped with a layer of Golden Foam, a silky infusion of Partanna extra virgin olive oil with vanilla sweet cream foam, which slowly cascades through the beverage to create a smooth, yet rich, texture.

 Starbucks Reserve Oleato beverages

-The Starbucks Reserve Roastery Milan will serve its own portfolio of Starbucks Oleato beverages, made with exquisite Starbucks Reserve® coffee:
+The Starbucks Reserve Roastery Milan serves its own portfolio of Oleato beverages, made with exquisite Starbucks Reserve® coffee: